Starting a business on social benefits

 What is Bbz?

-1. Supplementary benefit
+1. With a supplementary benefit

-A supplementary benefit for the costs of living for a period of no more than 3 years.
+Using the Bbz, you can get a supplementary benefit for the costs of living for a period of no more than 3 years.
 This is an interest-free loan.

 2. Working capital

-A loan (maximum amount €45,670 in 2023) for investments in your business, such as equipment, inventory, or stock.
+A loan for a maximum amount of €45,483 (2024) for investments in your business, such as equipment, inventory, or stock.
 You need to pay interest on this loan.

 Most municipalities provide support for starting up your business.
 This can be through a 1-year preparation period (in Dutch).
 During this period you will receive coaching, retain your benefits, and you are freed from the obligation to seek work.
 Municipalities will often outsource the coaching to a specialised agency.
 Municipalities will cover the coaching costs for the first year after the start of your business.
 An example of support you might receive is learning how to write a business plan.
 The type of support you receive may vary between municipalities.
 Some municipalities do not have the option of the preparation period or do not provide coaching.